MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="front"></a> `front`

-Returns a reference to the first element in a deque.
+Returns a reference to the first element in a `deque`.

 ```cpp
 reference front();